 The Leifur Eiríksson International Airport in Keflavik is small by international standards and easy to navigate.

 While waiting for your luggage, we recommend visiting the duty-free store right next to the baggage claim area if you wish to purchase alcohol to consume during your stay in Iceland.
 Due to high taxes on alcohol, it is much cheaper at the airport than at the state liquor stores located around the country.
 There is also a fine selection of Icelandic candies and other goods at reasonable prices.

-Most Nordic Visitor vacation packages include private transfer from the airport on arrival.
-Those receiving a private transfer to their accommodation will be greeted in the arrivals hall by a driver holding a Nordic Visitor sign with the customer’s name.
+Most Nordic Visitor tour packages include transfers via private car from the airport to accommodations in Reykjavik.
+Travellers are greeted in the arrivals hall by a driver holding a Nordic Visitor sign with the customer’s name.
 The ride to Reykjavik takes about 50 minutes.